 |Pay-as-you-go||You only pay for specific tasks on an ad-hoc basis.||Allows for the greatest level of flexibility of the three options|

 Fully-managed payroll prices

-As the name may suggest, outsourcing your entire payroll facility to a fully-managed service is the costliest option open to you – prices may typically be around £10 per person, depending on many employees you retain (discounts are often available to businesses that hire a greater number of people).
+The cost of payroll services varies depending on how much support your business needs with managing payroll.
+So, outsourcing your entire payroll facility to a fully-managed service is the most expensive option at around £10 per employee per month, depending on many employees you retain (discounts are often available to businesses that hire a greater number of people).

 However, in doing so you will be purchasing complete peace of mind and the ability to focus your energies and attentions of other matters pertaining to your business, as a full-managed payroll service also adopts a number of HR practices.

 Value for money in a fully-managed service will be typically be provided by:

 - Regular helpdesk support from a dedicated account manager, ensuring that any questions you or your staff may have regarding salary are answered quickly and efficiently.